7 Best Women's Hiking Boots in 2024

 The Salomon Quest 4 GTX is tough to beat in terms of the confidence and surefootedness it brings to our challenging hikes.
 Its sturdy construction and firm foothold make it our top backpacking hiking boot for women.
 From top to bottom, our lab agrees it’s a highly protective boot.

-The Quest 4 GTX has unmatched steadiness due to the brand’s exclusive ADV-C 4D Chassis, which embraces our heel and ankle in place, and its stiff heel counter, which rated 5/5 in our manual assessment.
+The Quest 4 GTX has unmatched steadiness due to the brand’s exclusive ADV-C 4D Chassis, which embraces our foot in place, and its stiff heel counter, which rated 5/5 in our manual assessment.
 These structured elements secure our foot alignment and reduce fatigue over time since they stabilize our steps for us.
+Plus, its 116.5 mm forefoot is wider than average, erasing any potential imbalances.

-The upper is layered with sturdy materials such as Nubuck leather, Cordura-like textile, rubberized overlays, and the GTX membrane, which removed our doubts about its bulletproof nature.
+The upper is layered with sturdy materials such as Nubuck leather, Cordura-like textile, rubberized overlays, and the GTX membrane, which contribute to its bulletproof nature.
 Its 5/5 toebox durability rating further proves its ability to shield us in rugged terrains.

 The Contagrip rubber in the outsole also proved its resistance to wear by showing less damage than average in our abrasion test.
 It includes 4.7 mm toothy lugs that effectively gripped various surfaces we tested.